From Vatsa Bay along the Paliki peninsula

-There are a few sun beds and umbrellas on the beach and two tavernas serve excellent meals.
-Above and in the background of the beach there are a few villas to rent; the nearest village is a few kilometers away.
+There are a few sunbeds and umbrellas on the beach and two tavernas serve excellent meals.
+Above and in the background of the beach there are a few villas to rent; the nearest village is a few kilometres away.

-A river merges into the sea at the end of the bay that can be crossed by a draw bridge.
-If you have children, this bridge will keep them busy for hours, going back and forwards cross the river.
+A river merges into the sea at the end of the bay that can be crossed by a drawbridge.
+If you have children, this bridge will keep them busy for hours, going back and forwards across the river.
 This part is used as a small harbour for motorboats and fishing boats.